 Behind that shower head wall is where the original shower was, is now a closet that you access from the hallway on the upstairs floor.
 This provides us with a lot of badly needed second floor additional storage.

-It’s going to be a LONG time before we attempt another bathroom renovation but when we do, at the very least we will know who to hire and what to choose.
-As with every renovation we have done, including a basement, an IKEA kitchen and the IKEA kitchen in this house, you learn something new every time.
+It’s going to be a LONG time before we attempt another bathroom renovation.
+When we do, at the very least we will know who to hire and what to choose.

-I hope this series can help you with your master bathroom renovation planning and if you have any questions about the products, let me know.
+I hope this series can help you with your master bathroom renovation planning.
+If you have any questions about the products, let me know.

 And do send your recommendations on marble tile sealers.
 The one we are using we are not crazy about at all.
 Help!